backstage/community-plugins/workspaces/newrelic/plugins/newrelic-dashboard/README.md

     </EntityLayout.Route>
 ```

-4. Add the following in `EntityPage.tsx` to display dashboard links in overview page
+4. Add the following in `EntityPage.tsx` to display dashboard links in overview page:

 ```
 const overviewContent = (